imancheema/ScholarNet/README.md

 The scholarship search process can be a challenging and time consuming experience for many students, especially when they have to navigate multiple websites to find the scholarships that fit their needs and eligibility requirements.

-ScholarNet is a **microservice-based** web application that uses N-layered architecture, offering a centralized platform for students to find and apply to scholarships posted by numerous organizations.
+ScholarNet is a **microservice-based** web application that uses an N-layered architecture, offering a centralized platform for students to find and apply to scholarships posted by numerous organizations.
+By structuring the application into distinct layers and utilizing microservices, we ensure scalability, maintainability, and a seamless user experience.

 Technologies: Java, HTML/CSS, MySQL, Apache Tomcat, JSP/Servlets, JAXB/XML, Docker, Kubernetes, Google Cloud.